 In addition to activities that might take place before a reading lesson, virtual reality is perfect for reading extensions.
 If your students show great interest in a particular topic presented in their reading, you can find a range of 360-degree videos compatible with Google Cardboard or accessible on a web browser.
 I’m a fan of the 360-degree videos from the BBC, especially the ones tied to concepts presented in the Planet Earth series.
 Reading extensions might feel natural when students are exploring informational texts and can also help address their questions as they make meaning of new information.

 Building Empathy in All Subject Areas with Virtual Reality in the Classroom

-I’ve had the chance to share virtual reality with teachers during workshops where everyone is on their feet spinning in one direction or another.
-In these instances, educators see connections to their work pretty quickly, and we spend time discussing how to integrate virtual reality into their everyday lessons.
+I’ve had the chance to share virtual reality with teachers during workshops.
+In these moments, everyone is on their feet spinning in one direction or another.
+In these instances, educators see connections to their work pretty quickly.
+We spend time discussing how to integrate virtual reality into their everyday lessons.
 Books make us laugh and feel for the characters we grow to love.
-Virtual reality can help students connect to the lives of characters by placing them on the ground for simulated, shared experiences.
+Virtual reality can help students connect to the lives of characters.
+It places them on the ground for simulated, shared experiences.

 Although this technology hasn’t exactly taken classrooms by storm, the potential for thoughtful integration is real.
 Virtual reality has the power to transform everyday lessons and transport students to new places.